jlchafardet/speed-calculator-python/README.md

 ## Features 🌟

-- Calculate download time for files in MB or GB
+- Calculate download time for files in MB, GB and TB
 - Support for internet speeds in both Mbps and Gbps
 - Use command-line arguments for quick calculations
 - Interactive mode for step-by-step input